Documentation: PATHWISE

 • Where are the AI talent hubs in the U.S.?
 Do universities in these regions produce a high number of AI graduates?

 1. Explore and compare regional hubs within the emerging technology workforce.
-PATHWISE displays the count and percent share of emerging technology workforce demand and supply by region.
+PATHWISE displays the count and percent share of emerging technology workforce employment and demand by region.
 Workforce demand is further divided as job postings from the federal government or private sector.
-In addition, each region also highlights the top emerging technology occupations (based on SOC codes) in demand or supply.
+In addition, each region also highlights the top emerging technology occupations (based on Lightcast’s Occupation Taxonomy) in demand and employment.
 Together, these variables deepen our understanding of the regional dynamics in the emerging technology workforce.

 Examples